-This online CLOSER Seminar will focus on longitudinal research using linked area data.
-It will feature two talks from Emla Fitzsimons & Nicolas Libuy (UCL Centre for Longitudinal Studies), and Tiffany Yang (Born in Bradford).
+This online CLOSER Seminar focused on longitudinal research using linked area data.
+It featured two talks from Emla Fitzsimons & Nicolas Libuy (UCL Centre for Longitudinal Studies), and Tiffany Yang (Born in Bradford).
 Recordings and presentation slides are available below.

 About the CLOSER Seminars

 The aim of the seminar series to highlight methodological innovations and expertise, and in turn, facilitate and encourage future collaborations and new research.

 Emla Fitzsimons is the Director of the UK Millennium Cohort Study, a longitudinal birth cohort study following children born at the turn of the new century.
 Her research is focused on the development of human capital throughout the life course, and in particular how experiences and circumstances in early life and childhood affect causally the acquisition of skills later on.

 Nicolás Libuy is a PhD student in Quantitative Social Science at QSS/CLS, Institute of Education, UCL, with broad interests in health, environmental, and labour economics.
 In his research, he uses longitudinal data – mainly nationally representative samples – to estimate causal impacts and answer important policy questions of our time, including how air pollution affects children’s development, how reductions in working hours relate to healthy behaviours and individual wellbeing, and how obesogenic environments affect the risk of being of excess weight.